jojyios/LearningAppSample/README.md

-# LearningAppSample_iOS
+# LearningAppSample_iOS_Firebase

 LearningApp/iOS/Swift/FireBase...
+User Login and Registor Using Firebase/
-Read the passage and answer the questions given below it in the context of the passage/Multiple choice qustion and answer/ Calculate the score/ generate PDF Result.....
+Read the passage and answer the questions/Multiple choice qustion and answer/ Calculate the score/ generate PDF Result.....